defenestrator/Laravel-BDD-CI/readme.md

 - `'default' => 'mysql',` becomes `'default' => env('DB_TYPE', 'sqlite')`
 - and `'database' => storage_path().'/database.sqlite',` says `'database' => storage_path(env('SQLITE_DB', 'database.sqlite')),`
 - add `DB_TYPE=mysql` to `.env`
-- `.env.behat` will be excluded from git, and you should add:
+- `.env.behat` will be excluded from git, if you used my .gitignore, and you should add to it:

 ```
 APP_ENV=acceptance